datasquad/MSc_EDS_Py/regression.md

     strong multicollinearity or other numerical problems.

 The `res` object we used to store the regression results in can be thought of as a shelf full of interesting information.
-The `summary()` method gave as the big hits from that shelof of information.
+The `summary()` method gave as the big hits from that shelf of of information.
 But you can access all possible individual elemenst from that shelf.
 To find out what is on that shelf you can again use the `dir(res)` command.

 ```python